What’s in a name?

 If the plasma is too bright to look at, call it an arc speaker.

-Physically an arc discharge plasma electrohydrodynamic loudspeaker. (type
+Physically a non-thermal arc discharge plasma electrohydrodynamic loudspeaker. (type

 four)